 Priit [00:54:34] But I don't want to lie.
 But we are, we are on our way there and we think it's quite important at this stage.
 And then we have again a chance to look around and maybe, maybe think about how we boost our growth.
-And and there is a lot to be done.
+And there is a lot to be done.
 So, yes.

-Tomi [00:54:52] Now we have we jokingly talked before we started this campaign that that the sign for for running out of time would be showing my middle finger but I hope that I'm not going to that but now you know.
+Tomi [00:54:52] Now we have we jokingly talked before we started this campaign that the sign for running out of time would be showing my middle finger but I hope that I'm not going to that but now you know.
 Jokes aside I mean, we have only we have talked for quite a while already.
-I'm very sorry to to have to cut this at this point.
+I'm very sorry to have to cut this at this point.
 I could keep going.
 Maybe we'll do it again sometime.

 Tomi [00:55:21] Yeah.